Triathlon Bike Training: What Is Zone 4 / Threshold Workouts?

 FAQ: Zone 4 Bike Training

-What is Zone 4 bike training in triathlon?
+What is Zone 4 bike training?

 How often should Zone 4 bike training be used?